 Like many of the varieties to come from the Curate line of taller cans, Pomme Bayá offers a bit too much flavor all at once.
 However, these do make for good gin mixers if you're trying to tone down the bitterness.

-If you’ve ever had a cherry cough drop, then you know what to expect from this one.
+Ever had a cherry cough drop?
+Then you know what to expect from this one.
 The cherry flavor shines through, but it just hit too close to medicinal cough remedies for us to rank this above anything else.

 The only way to really describe this one is to imagine someone dropped their watermelon candy into fizzy water for an hour and then put it straight in the can.
-It is eerily close to tasting like a watered-down Snapple.
+It's eerily close to tasting like a watered-down Snapple.

 There are definitely some folks who love cran-raspberry, but for those of us who can't handle anything that tastes like cough medicine, it's better to avoid it altogether.

 If you like plain sparkling water, that's what this is.
 Boring, but still healthier than soda.